 How Financial Spreadsheets Help Entrepreneurs

-In the following, we shortly like to review common use cases for financial spreadsheets.
+In the following, we shortly like to review the common use cases for financial spreadsheets.

 Financial Spreadsheets for Cost Analysis

 Entrepreneurs need to build profitable businesses in order to be successful.
-Therefore a careful analysis of the costs is required to identify saving potentials and maximize the company’s profits.
-In addition Entrepreneurs also want to compare their cost structure with their competitors and other benchmarks.
-Lastly, the separation into fixed and variable costs allows to run a. break-even analysis and figure out at which sales volume the company will be profitable.
-By running such analysis, the entrepreneur has a good chance to ask himself the right questions in order to identify savings potential or ways to be enhance the company’s economics.
+Therefore, a careful analysis of the costs is required to identify saving potentials and ways to maximize the company’s profits.
+In addition, Entrepreneurs also want to compare their cost structure with their competitors and other benchmarks.
+There are different types of costs – fixed and variable costs.
+By analyzing them, one can figure out the break-even point at which sales volume the company will be profitable.
+By running such analysis, the entrepreneur has a good chance to ask himself the right questions in order to identify savings potential or ways to enhance the company’s economics.

 Financial Spreadsheets for Raising Financing

-When dealing with investors and banks, a spreadsheet can become an important communication tool.
+When dealing with investors and banks, a spreadsheet can become an important communication tool as well.

 Company Valuations all rely on Financial Spreadsheets